-Another way to give radiation is to place radioactive seeds (pellets) into the breast tissue next to the cancer.
-It may be given along with external beam radiation to add an extra “boost” of radiation to the tumor in patients who have had breast conserving surgery.
+Another way to give radiation to the breast is to place radioactive seeds (pellets) into the breast tissue.
+This may be given along with external beam radiation to add an extra “boost” of radiation to the tumor in patients who have had breast conserving surgery.
 It is also used in some patients as the only source of radiation (instead of radiation to the whole breast).
-So far the results have been good, but it may not be as a good as external beam radiation long-term.
+So far the results have been good, but it may not be as good as external beam radiation long-term.

 Last Medical Review: 09/09/2014